dirigible-io/dirigible-io.github.io/docs-api/docs/database/procedure.md

 > **_NOTE:_** To use procedures you need to add database that supports them(default DB is H2 that does not support procedures)

 1. Open `Database` perspective and click on `Databases` at the bottom
-2. Click `New` and add you database information
+2. Click `New` and add your database information
 3. Use you newly added database in most methods as `databaseType`

 Create Procedure: